segmentio/segment-docs/src/connections/destinations/catalog/amazon-lambda/index.md

         ![](images/CloudFormationLambdaRole.png)

-   13. Click on the **Physical ID** of the role.
+   13. Click the **Physical ID** of the role.
 You will be redirected to the summary page for the role within the IAM console.
    14. Copy the **Role ARN** and copy it into the **Role Address** setting in your Segment Lambda destination settings.

 Using the examples provided, your Segment Lambda destination settings will look something like this: